Four Big Takeaways From the Twitter Agency Playbook

 As a direct result, Facebook, Instagram, and YouTube all have higher engagement and monthly usage rates than Twitter, but that doesn’t mean you shouldn’t be using the platform.
 Instead, you just need to learn how to leverage Twitter.

-Over the past year, Twitter has been revamping its platform, clearly working hard to make it more valuable to users and marketers alike.
+Over the past year, Twitter has been revamping its platform, clearly working hard to make it more valuable to users, marketers, and social media managers alike.
 Their focus right now is on a big push for authentic, enthusiastic engagement as opposed to people shouting opinions or spamming blog posts into a void.

-To help agencies drive results and help their clients connect with their audiences in meaningful ways, they recently released their Twitter Agency Playbook, an extensive 27-page guide that breaks down how marketers can succeed on the platform.
+To help social media marketing agencies drive results and help their clients connect with their audiences in meaningful ways, they recently released their Twitter Agency Playbook, an extensive 27-page guide that breaks down how marketers and social media agencies can succeed on the platform.

 The Playbook is excellent but long, so to help you get started, we’re condensing down the key information here and going over what you really need to know.